18 Wheeler Accidents

 However, the injured driver needs to prove beyond a reasonable doubt that the truck driver who hit him or her was negligent in causing the accident.
-In the state of California, there are three elements for demonstrating negligence in a trucking accident:
+In the state of California, there are three factors for demonstrating negligence in a collision:

 - The truck driver owed the accident victim a duty of care

 - The truck driver breached his or her duty of care through negligence

 - The truck driver’s breach was the significant factor in causing a victim’s losses

 Furthermore, according to California strict liability law, designers, manufacturers, and any companies involved in a product’s chain of distribution can be held liable if a defective product contributes to a truck accident.
 In strict liability cases, negligence is not a factor when determining liability.
 Any of the above mentioned entities can all be held liable, whether or not they made any mistakes that resulted in the collision.